HV220/ToDoList/README.md

 - Reliable Data Retention: Our robust Room database technology keeps your tasks safely stored and ready for when you return.
 - Interactive Animations: Engage with the app through delightful, fluid animations that respond to your touch.
 - Gentle Reminder Feature: Softly dim tasks via a long press, creating a visual cue that keeps items in sight but out of focus.
-- Quantity Counts: Clearly note quantities, like "3 loaves of bread," making your list informative and precise.
+- Quantity Counts: Clearly note quantities, like "loaves of bread,3" making your list informative and precise.
 - Instant Updates: With RxJava, your task list refreshes instantly, keeping your focus on the task at hand.

 ## How It Works